jdhao/blog_source/is_github_down.md

 categories: [Git]
 ---

+update:

++ On 2021-11-28, we expericence another GitHub outage which lasts more than two hours, see [here](https://www.theverge.com/2021/11/27/22805076/github-down-outage-service-issues).

 On 2021-08-10 23:30 CST, I observed that I cannot push to my GitHub repo even with `--force`.
 After checking the [GitHub status site](https://www.githubstatus.com/), it seems that the GitHub API is down[^1].